2014 Application Materials Now Available

 Faculty Institute for Gerontological Nursing (FIGN)

-After completing the one week program, each FIGN participant identifies a related project to implement over the course of the academic year, ranging from infusing geriatric content throughout the entire nursing curriculum to developing a designated education unit for students in a long term care facility.
+After completing the summer program, each FIGN participant identifies a related project to implement over the course of the academic year.
+Past projects have ranged from infusing geriatric content throughout the entire nursing curriculum to developing a designated education unit for students in a long term care facility.

-For details on the 2013 program click here.
+For details and application materials for the 2014 program click here.

 For additional information, please contact Carolyn Blanks, Executive Director, Mass Senior Care Foundation at email@example.com.